g-dolphin/WorldCarbonPricingDatabase/README.md

   - For taxes, the recorded value is the administratively set rate of the tax.
   - For emission trading systems (cap-and-trade), the recorded value is the yearly average of (daily) allowance prices.

 A table summarising sectoral coverage can be found in the file [IPCC_coverage](https://github.com/gd1989/WorldCarbonPricingDatabase/blob/master/IPCC_coverage.md).
+In addtion, the file [IPCC2006-IEA-category-codes]() provides a mapping between IPCC sector names, their associated code and the corresponding International Energy Agency sector code.
+This latter file is particularly useful to the update of the dataset, since its `.csv`files only include sector codes.

 ## Repository files

 The repository is organised around three main folders:
-1. Carbon pricing mechanisms dataset
+1. `Data`, which contains the `.csv` files constituting the dataset
-2. Meta-data: .csv files linking every data entry to their original source
+2. `Sources`, which contains the `.csv` files recording the data sources as well as `.csv` files linking every data source citation to their full reference.
+These 'mapping' files are available in the folder [references](https://github.com/gd1989/WorldCarbonPricingDatabase/tree/master/Sources/references)
+3. `Scripts_basic`, which contains short Python scripts for basic manipulation of the original files

 ## Contribution